paulxiep/portfolio/README.md

 Currently the most developed project is 'Catan'.
 The rest are 1-day projects (2, 3) or practice range (4).

-Information about development phases can be found below, and more info can be found on the project's own readme.
+Information about Catan development phases can be found below, and more info can be found on the project's own readme.

 ### Catan